BellaMrx/WebDevelopment_Basics/README.md

     - defining alternative subtitles for videos

+   ### Basic knowledge - Web APIs
+   - Web accessibility means that the content of websites is accessible and understandable for all users, especially for people with disabilities.
+   - The Web Content Accessibility Guidelines (WCAG) define guidelines that a web page must meet to be accessible.
+   - Where possible, you should use semantic HTML elements, for example for the definition of header, footer and navigation, etc.
+   - Where it is not possible or there is no standard HTML element for a particular UI component, you should define the semantics using ARIA (Accessible Rich Internet Applications).

  ## 8 - Single Page Applications (SPA)
   * #### Part_1 - Structure of the application
     - create react app https://create-react-app.dev/docs/getting-started  /  https://reactjs.org